Palisade Technique — the New Method for Open Reduction of Pelvic Fractures

 Dr. Sci.
 (Med.)

-Alexander V. Nevedrov
+Alexander Nevedrov

 Sklifosovsky Clinical and Research Institute for Emergency Care